Efficient CI-Based One-Bit Precoding for Multiuser Downlink Massive MIMO Systems with PSK Modulation: Proposed Negative Penalty Approach

 We claim that for any $\lambda>0$, $\mathbf{0}$ is a local minimizer of (\ref{l2penalty}) (but not a feasible point of (\ref{example})).
 Note that (\ref{l2penalty}) is equivalent to

 Given any $\lambda>0$, then for all $\x\in B\left(\mathbf{0},\frac{1}{\lambda}\right)$, it holds that which implies that $\mathbf{0}$ is a local minimizer of (\ref{l2penalty}).

 \end{example}

+The above example shows the failure of the negative square penalty and reveals the difficulty of finding an exact penalty for a non-smooth problem like (P).
 The main reason for the failure of the negative square penalty lies in that a smooth penalty is utilized in the problem where the objective is non-smooth.
 This also explains why we choose the non-smooth negative $\ell_1$ penalty for problem (P).
+In fact, the negative $\ell_1$ penalty we adopt in this paper is the simplest penalty we can find that guarantees the local equivalence.